-"Our society, contrary to many others, has as its first principle, the respect for the individual, and that society and government exist to protect the individual from being invaded and hurt by another.
+Our society, contrary to many others, has as its first principle, the respect for the individual, and that society and government exist to protect the individual from being invaded and hurt by another.
 Many societies adopt a contrary view which has the individual existing to serve the society as a whole.
-In preserving such a society as we have it is bound to happen that great moral conflicts will arise and will appear harsh in a given instance.
+In preserving such a society as we have it is bound to happen that great moral conflicts will arise and will appear harsh in a given instance ...
 Morally this decision rests with the defendant, and in the view of the court, the refusal of the defendant is morally indefensible.
 For our law to compel the defendant to submit to an intrusion of his body would change every concept and principle upon which our society is founded.
-To do so would defeat the sanctity of the individual" (His emphasis)
+To do so would defeat the sanctity of the individual ...'
+(Flaherty J's emphasis.)

-57. In the particular context of the mother's right to self determination and the interests of her foetus this tension was considered in Re MB (an Adult: Medical Treatment) [1997] 2 FCR 541.
-In this most difficult area of the law practical decisions affecting the rights of a mother, and her unborn child, and the position of those responsible for their care, frequently require urgent resolution without the luxury of time to analyse the complex ethical problems which invariably arise.
-Accordingly with the advantage of detailed skeleton arguments, the relevant statutory provisions and authorities were closely studied.
+In the particular context of the mother's right to self-determination and the interests of her foetus, this tension was considered in Re MB (an adult: medical treatment) [1997] 2 FCR 541, 38 BMLR 175.
+In this most difficult area of the law, practical decisions affecting the rights of a mother and her unborn child and the position of those responsible for their care, frequently require urgent resolution without the luxury of time to analyse the complex ethical problems which invariably arise.
+Accordingly, with the advantage of detailed skeleton arguments, the relevant statutory provisions and authorities were closely studied.

-58. Giving the judgment of the court Butler-Sloss LJ said
+Giving the judgment of the court, Butler-Sloss LJ said ([1997] 2 FCR 541 at 561):

-"A competent woman who has the capacity to decide may, for religious reasons, other reasons, or no reasons at all, choose not to have medical intervention even though, the consequence may be death or serious handicap of the child she bears or her own death.
-She may refuse to consent to the anaesthesia injection in the full knowledge that her decision may significantly reduce the chance of her unborn child being alive.
-The foetus up to the moment of birth does not have any separate interests capable of being taken into account when a court has to consider an application for a declaration in respect of a caesarean section operation.
-The law does not have the jurisdiction to declare that such medical intervention is lawful to protect the interests of the unborn child even at the point of birth."
+'... a competent woman who has the capacity to decide may, for religious reasons, other reasons, or no reasons at all, choose not to have medical intervention even though ... the consequence may be the death or serious handicap of the child she bears or her own death.
+She may refuse to consent to the anaesthesia injection in the full knowledge that her decision may significantly reduce the chance of her unborn child being born alive.
+The foetus up to the moment of birth does not have any separate interests capable of being taken into account when a court has to consider an application for a declaration in respect of a Caesarean section operation.
+The court does not have the jurisdiction to declare that such medical intervention is lawful to protect the interests of the unborn child even at the point of birth.'